XunaXu/Rainbow/README.md

-# My rainbow bag
+# Rainbow bag

-It has a lot of coding goodies, like cute algorithms, new cool languages, ..., things that interest me.
+It has a lot of coding goodies, like cute algorithms, cool languages, ..., things that interest me.